SCC Recruitment Privacy Notice

 When we process your information on that basis, we always make sure that we balance our interest in having the information with your rights and reasonable expectations.

-Because we need it to comply with the law.
-In some very rare cases, we will need to retain your information because we are compelled to do so by law.
+- Because we need it to comply with the law.
+In some rare cases, we will need to retain your information because we are compelled to do so by law.
 This will be the case for instance when we check you have a right to work in the United Kingdom.

 What we do with your information

-We process personal data about you in order to assess your suitability for a job you have applied for / we have contacted you about.
+We process personal data about you in order to assess your suitability for a job you have applied for or we have contacted you about.
 All of the information you provide during the process will only be used for the purpose of progressing your application, to keep you updated of other opportunities you may be interested in, or to fulfil legal or regulatory requirements where necessary.

 How we share your data